kartoza/docker-geoserver/README.md

 ### Activate plugins on runtime

-The image is shipped with the following stable plugins:
+The image is shipped with the following stable plugins (these are installed and enabled by default):
 * vectortiles-plugin
 * wps-plugin
 * printing-plugin